Baseball Injuries; why choose chiropractic first?

 Chiropractors have a unique perspective in the evaluation and treatment of sports injuries.

-Throwing is a good example since throwing a baseball requires the arm, the mid section and the legs to produce power and accuracy in the throw.
+Throwing is a good example since throwing a baseball requires the arm, the midsection, and the legs to produce power and accuracy in the throw.
 This is especially important while pitching.

-Poor mechanics in the lower body is commonly the reason for most overuse injuries.
+Poor mechanics in the lower body are commonly the reason for most overuse injuries.
 Unless there is direct impact trauma, understanding how the body moves for that particular patient is essential to resolving a problem.

-The typical model most people experience is the one where they have a symptom such as elbow pain, they go to a doctor who sends them to a specialist such as an orthopedist who evaluates the part, maybe takes an x ray and decides if anything looks abnormal.
+The typical model most people experience is the one where they have a symptom, such as elbow pain, they go to a doctor who sends them to a specialist, such as an orthopedist, who evaluates the part, maybe takes an X-ray, and decides if anything looks abnormal.

-In the absence of trauma, the question you need to ask yourself is why the area is in pain?
+In the absence of trauma, the question you need to ask yourself is Why is the area in pain?
 Looking at the part without holistically asking more questions about your musculoskeletal history often leads to treatments of the symptom by injection or by suggesting a therapy.

-In baseball, it is quite common, in this doctors experience to find elbow or shoulder problems beginning in the lower back, legs and feet.
-You cannot fully understand that unless you ask and evaluate which will give you a much more appropriate diagnosis when the doctor fully understands the mechanism of why you hurt.
+In baseball, it is quite common, in this doctor’s experience, to find elbow or shoulder problems beginning in the lower back, legs, and feet.
+You cannot fully understand that unless you ask and evaluate, which will give you a much more appropriate diagnosis when the doctor fully understands the mechanism of why you hurt.

 How would a chiropractic sports physician evaluate and treat a baseball injury?

-Chiropractic sports physicians are a one stop shop for most things musculoskeletal and by keeping things simple, it improves results, lowers costs and helps you get back into your sport faster.
+Chiropractic sports physicians are a one-stop shop for most things musculoskeletal, and by keeping things simple, it improves results, lowers costs, and helps you get back into your sport faster.

-Chiropractic sports physicians will use treatments such as myofascial release, manipulation of the spine and extremities and exercises to help you get better fast without the use of drugs, unnecessary tests or injections.
+Chiropractic sports physicians will use treatments such as myofascial release, manipulation of the spine and extremities, and exercises to help you get better fast without the use of drugs, unnecessary tests, or injections.

 Visiting a chiropractic sports physician is simple.
 Just call or book online.
 Do it today.